warpdotdev/Warp/README.md

 1. See our [docs](https://docs.warp.dev/help/known-issues) for a walkthrough of the features within our app.
 2. Join our [Discord](https://discord.gg/warpdotdev) to chat with other users and get immediate help with members of the Warp team.

-For anything else, please don't hesitate to reach out via email at hello@warp.dev
+For anything else, please don't hesitate to reach out via email at hello at warpdotdev

 ## Community Guidelines
 At a high level, we ask everyone be respectful and empathetic.
 We follow the [Github Community Guidelines](https://docs.github.com/en/github/site-policy/github-community-guidelines):